-In this article, we’ll cover:
+In this article:

 The benefits of filing an 83(b)

 The tax impact of exercising stock options can keep startup employees from unlocking the power of their equity.
 Not everyone has cash available to pay a hefty tax bill—and if you work for a private company, you may not be able to sell your shares for quite a while.
-A lower tax bill can make ownership possible for more employees.
+A lower tax bill could make ownership possible for more employees.

-Meanwhile, founding a company or joining at the very early stages involves taking a substantial risk.
+Meanwhile, starting a company or joining at the very early stages involves taking a substantial risk.
 The possibility of a tax break can help motivate people to take that risk and build something new.